leilamar/Travel-Planner/README.md

-# Adventure Book: Travel Planner
+# My Adventure Book: Travel Planner

 ## Overview

-(___TODO__: a brief one or two paragraph, high-level description of your project_)

 You spend so long dreaming about where you want to go in the world and what you want to do, some things might fall through the cracks.
-What was that cafe you wanted to go to in Paris?
-What was that hike you wantted to do in Yosemite?
+There are too many places to keep track.

 Don't worry!
-Adventure Book is a web app that allows you to keep track of all your travel plans, past and future.
+My Adventure Book is a web app that allows you to keep track of all your travel plans, past and future.
 Users can register and log in.
-Once they've logged in, they can create plans for places they want to visit, and can keep track of places they've visited by adding a plan to a list of completed trips.
-Once they've completed a trip, they can move it to their list of completed trips.
+Once they've logged in, they can create plans for places they want to visit, and can keep track of places they've already visited by adding a plan to a list of completed trips.
+And once they've completed a trip on their list of planned trips, they can move it to their list of completed trips.

 ## Data Model

-(___TODO__: a description of your application's data and their relationships to each other_)

 The application will store Users and Trips
 * users can have a list of planned trips and completed trips
-* each trip contains information about where the trip will take place and some other optional info
+* each trip contains information about where the trip will take place and some other optional info, like a description
     * trips are user-specific

 An Example User: